psf/pyperf/README.rst

 * Simple API to run reliable benchmarks
 * Automatically calibrate a benchmark for a time budget.
 * Spawn multiple worker processes.
-* Compute the mean and standard deviation on values.
+* Compute the mean and standard deviation.
-* Detect if a benchmark result seems unstable: see the check command.
+* Detect if a benchmark result seems unstable.
 * ``perf stats`` command to analyze the distribution of benchmark results (min/max, mean, median, percentiles, etc.).
-* ``perf compare`` command tests if a difference if significant (see the ``is_significant()`` function).
+* ``perf compare`` command tests if a difference if significant.
 It supports comparison between multiple benchmark suites (made of multiple benchmarks)
 * ``perf timeit`` command line tool for quick but reliable Python microbenchmarks
 * ``perf system`` tune command to tune your system to run stable benchmarks.